 While out-of-pocket expenses are usually easy to calculate, compensatory damages for emotional distress present significant challenges for courts and litigants.
 The amount of compensatory damages should be calculated based on the unique facts of each case.
 Courts often consider factors such as the duration, severity, consequences, and physical manifestations of the emotional distress as well as any medical treatment that the employee underwent as a result of her anguish.
 Although a plaintiff need not submit medical treatment evidence to establish a claim of emotional distress, she must present some evidence of concrete emotional harm.
 To receive emotional distress damages you must show that the employer’s discrimination was the cause of the emotional harm and not some other disturbing life event.

 While it is not necessary to have a doctor or psychologist testify at trial to prove emotional distress damages, it is often helpful in proving significant emotional harm to the plaintiff.
-Evidence of a professional diagnosis of a psychological condition or evidence of treatment and medications illustrates the effects of the emotional distress.
-Expert testimony is often helpful to distinguish the emotional harm caused by the employment discrimination from harm caused by other life events such as unrelated traumatic experiences. indeed, an employee does not even have to show that they went to see a doctor, psychologist, or other counselor.
+Evidence of a professional diagnosis of a psychological condition or evidence of treatment and medications illustrates the effects of emotional distress.
+Expert testimony is often helpful in distinguishing the emotional harm caused by employment discrimination from harm caused by other life events such as unrelated traumatic experiences.
+Indeed, an employee does not even have to show that they went to see a doctor, psychologist, or other counselor.
 In general, large emotional distress awards depend on very strong evidence including medical evidence.

 Punitive Damages and Statutory Damage Caps